terminological/rmaven/cran-comments.md

 * This is a new release.

 * This package in a compilation tool.
-It includes very simple .java, .class and .jar files as testing data in the `java` directory.
+It includes very simple .java, .class and .jar files as testing data in the `inst/testdata` directory.
 These are used during automated testing of the package, which checks the package can install these java files, or resolve their dependencies.
 They are not a functional part of the package, and only get executed in the getting started vignette.